fossasia/eventyay-tickets/doc/developer/setup.rst

 Then, go to http://localhost:8081 for a version of the documentation that automatically re-builds when you save a changed source file.
-Please note that changes in the static files (stylesheets and javascript) will only be reflected after a restart.
+Please note that changes in the static files (stylesheets and JavaScript) will only be reflected after a restart.

 .. _compile it yourself: https://unix.stackexchange.com/a/332658/2013